anfelipecb/ecommerce_event_driven/README.md

 We open http://localhost:3000, add a couple of products to the cart, and submit.
 On the right panel we can see events appearing in real time as they flow through the chain:

-- `order.created` -- the gateway accepted the order
+- `order.created`: the gateway accepted the order
-- `inventory.reserved` -- stock was reserved
+- `inventory.reserved`: stock was reserved
-- `payment.processed` -- the charge went through
+- `payment.processed`: the charge went through
-- `shipment.created` -- a tracking number was assigned
+- `shipment.created`: a tracking number was assigned

 We can submit a second order to see the chain run again independently.